jenineharris/academic-hive-2021/README.md

 ### Certificate of participation

-If you were registered for the Academic Hive Bootcame 2021 and would like a certificate of participation for the R workshop, submit your completed participant files and your name by April 2, 2021 through <a href = "https://forms.gle/TXdtNhDmZxfKgJFSA">this form</a>.
+If you were registered for the Academic Hive Bootcamp in March 2021 and would like a certificate of participation for the work you did in the R workshop, submit your completed participant files and your name and email address by April 2, 2021 through <a href = "https://forms.gle/TXdtNhDmZxfKgJFSA">this form</a>.
+The Academic Hive team will email you a certificate for your hard work.

 ### R Resources